sameerabalay/Dockless_Mobility/final-proposal.md

 1. What are you trying to do?
 Articulate your objectives using absolutely no jargon (i.e. as if you were explaining to a salesperson, executive, or recruiter).
+City of Austin transportation department publishes every hour dockless mobility data they receive from the vendors on their Open Data Portal website.

+My goal is to use this data to determine
+1. How does distance traveled, start time of the trips, origin and end point vary by geographical location.
+For example: Do UT campus trips, Downtown trips and South Congress trip

 - What kind of trips are dockless vehicles replacing?
 Cars/rideshare?
 Bicycles?
 Bike Share?
 Walking?
 Transit?
 - How do trip patterns/behaviors vary geographically?
 E.g. are campus trips vs downtown trips vs south congress trips distinct in some way?
 (Distance, time, origins?)